Oster: History

-Oster was founded in 1098 by Vladimir II Monomakh as Gorodets, a fortress belonging to the Pereiaslav principality, which was later inherited by his son Yuri Dolgorukiy.
-In 1240, it was destroyed by the Mongol invasion, after which it remained in ruins for a century.
-After the destruction of the fort, a village was built in its place, named Stary Oster or Starogorodkaya.
+Oster was first mentioned in the Hypatian Codex under 1098 as Gorodets, a fortress of the Pereiaslav principality founded by Vladimir II Monomakh and later inherited by his son Yuri Dolgorukiy.
+It served as an outpost between Chernihiv and Kyiv and greatly suffered during wars between various princes.
+In 1240, Oster was destroyed by the Mongol invasion, after which it remained in ruins for a century.
+After the destruction of the fort, a village was built in its place, named Stary Oster or Starhorod (now a suburb called Starohorodka).
 In the beginning of the 14th century, a newer settlement arose closer to the Desna, named Oster.

 From 1356 Oster was under control of the Grand Duchy of Lithuania, and from 1569 under the Union of Lublin which was part of the Polish–Lithuanian Commonwealth.
-In 1648, it became part of an uyezd (county) of the Pereiaslav regiment.
 In 1622, King Jan II Casimir granted Oster the Magdeburg rights and a coat of arms.
-After harsh battles of the Khmelnytsky Uprising, Polish rule was again established in Oster, but in February 1664, with support from the local population, the Poles were driven back by Cossacks and the Russians.
-In 1803, the city became an uyezd center of Chernigov Governorate.
+In 1648, it became a sotnia town of Pereiaslav Regiment of the Cossack Hetmanate, later being transferred to Kyiv Regiment.
+After harsh battles of the Khmelnytsky Uprising, Polish rule was reestablished, but in February 1664, with support from the local population, the Poles were driven back by Cossacks and the Russians.
+In 1781 Oster was designated a povit town of Kiev Viceroyalty.
+In 1797 it was incorporated into the Little Russian Governorate, and in 1802 became part of Chernigov Governorate.

 Until 18 July 2020, Oster belonged to Kozelets Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to five.
 The area of Kozelets Raion was merged into Chernihiv Raion.

+Economy and infrastructure

+Oster is a river port specializing in food industry and production of textiles.
+A technical school and a local museum were established in the city.